Build Your Core Strength For A Healthy And Pain Free Back

 Because the core muscles you need to target are the ones that lie deep within your body.

-And because of this it can lead to people getting the exercises wrong.
+And this means that working these deeper core muscles can feel strange at first and because of this it can lead to people getting the exercises wrong.

 So technique is crucial.

-Because by doing these core exercises wrong it can actually further damage your back.
+Because doing these core exercises wrong can actually further damage your back.

 This is why I wouldn't recommend trying to teach yourself core strengthening from a book or video.